cantino/reckon/README.md

     reckon -f bank.csv -l 2010.dat -o output.dat

-Learn more with
+Learn more:

-    reckon -h
+    > reckon -h

+      Usage: Reckon.rb [options]

+      -f, --file FILE                  The CSV file to parse -v, --[no-]verbose               Run verbosely
+      -p, --print-table                Print out the parsed CSV in table form -o, --output-file FILE           The ledger file to append to -l, --learn-from FILE            An existing ledger file to learn accounts from --ignore-columns 1,2,5
+                                       Columns to ignore in the CSV file - the first column is column 1 --contains-header
+                                       The first row of the CSV is a header and should be skipped --csv-separator ','
+                                       Separator for parsing the CSV - default is comma.
+          --comma-separates-cents
+                                       Use comma instead of period to deliminate dollars from cents when parsing ($100,50 instead of $100.50)
+      -h, --help                       Show this message
+          --version                    Show version

-If you find CSV files that it can't parse, send me examples and I'll try to fix it.
+If you find CSV files that it can't parse, send me examples or pull requests!

 ## Note on Patches/Pull Requests